opentofu/opentofu/rfc/20240725-exclude-resources.md

 In the example above, if you run `tofu plan -target=null_resource.a`, then both `null_resource.a` and `null_resource.c` will be excluded from the plan. `null_resource.c` depends on a local which in itself depends on `null_resource.a`

 **Note**: For now, `-exclude` and `-target` flag should not be allowed to be used in conjunction.
 In the future, we might allow them both to be used in conjunction, with the `-exclude`d resource taking precedence.
 However, this approach would require a deeper dive into it
+**Note 2**: When using the `-target` flag, on an apply from a stored plan file, the flag is completely ignored.
+So, the behaviour would be the same for the `-exclude` flag

 #### Outputs